 You guessed it… Cellphones in school!

-By encouraging a mobile device friendly environment, schools can overcome some of the challenges of large classroom sizes and significantly increase productivity, as students will always have a direct platform to communicate with their teachers.
+By encouraging a mobile device-friendly environment, schools can overcome some of the challenges of large classroom sizes and significantly increase productivity, as students will always have a direct platform to communicate with their teachers and they are taught time management techniques.

 5. Cellphones in school increase flexibility, convenience, and organization.